redteamcaliber/CSAW2015/README.md

 ## Web 1

 1. Load Burp
-2. Password you enter is (randomly?) encoded
+2. Password you enter is encoded somehow
-3. Always get unauthorised
+3. You get directed to Unauthorised page
-4. Delete password in burp
+4. Just delete password in burp
-5. forward request
+5. Forward request
 6. Profit

 ## Trivia 4